eliasmvargas/cse113_coursework/README.md

 representation; data types including arrays, strings, pointers and dynamic structures involving memory management.
 Concepts implemented through extensive programming using good programming style."

+NOTE: Not all prelabs are in this repository.
+Prelabs were pair-programming assignments, and the missing prelabs are simply on one of my partner's computers.